Skip to content

 Consumes sources.yml → crm.users (seeded from seeds/seed_users.csv).

-2. API enrichment – two Python implementations under models/engines/duckdb/:
+2. API enrichment – engine-specific Python implementations under models/engines/<engine>/:

 3. api_users_http.ff.py uses the built-in HTTP wrapper (fastflowtransform.api.http.get_df) with cache/offline support.